-BC16.
-Prior to the issuance of the amendments in Update 2020-06, the Cash Conversion Subsections of Subtopic 470-20 provided guidance for certain convertible debt instruments that could be settled in cash upon conversion

-(convertible debt instruments with cash conversion features).
+BC20.
+Before the issuance of the amendments in Update 2020-06, the Cash Conversion Subsections of Subtopic 470-20 provided guidance for certain convertible debt instruments that could be settled in cash upon conversion (convertible debt instruments with cash conversion features).
+That guidance was originally issued in 2008.
 For instruments that were within the scope of those Subsections, there was also guidance for induced conversions with derecognition requirements upon settlement that differed from those established in Statement 84 for traditional convertible debt instruments.

-BC17.
-While this guidance required recognition of an inducement loss that was calculated similarly to the inducement expense required by Statement 84, it also required the recognition of an extinguishment gain or loss for all derecognition transactions (regardless of whether the settlement was characterized as a "conversion" or an "extinguishment").
+BC21.
+While this guidance required recognition of an inducement loss that was calculated in a manner similar to the inducement expense required by Statement 84, it also required the recognition of an extinguishment gain or loss for all derecognition transactions (regardless of whether the settlement was characterized as a "conversion" or an "extinguishment").
 Under that guidance, an extinguishment gain or loss was calculated as the difference between the carrying amount of the liability and the fair value of the liability component (which excluded the value of the conversion option) immediately before extinguishment.
 Under that guidance, settlement of a debt instrument with a conversion option that had increased in value since issuance would have generally resulted in a reduction of equity, rather than an increase in the extinguishment loss recognized.